Mayssan-Al-Ashkar/HearYou/README.md

 <!-- Project Overview -->
 <img src="./readme/title2.svg"/>

 - **HearYou** is a smart safety system designed to support deaf and hard-of-hearing mothers.
 It helps them stay aware of important events at home, such as when the baby cries, someone knocks on the door, a phone call comes in, or other significant activities occur.
+  #Accessibility #Inclusion

 - The system consists of two main components: a mobile application and a physical bracelet.
+  #IoT #MobileApp #WearableTech

   - **Digital Part (Mobile Application):**
     - Includes an SOS emergency call feature and live video streaming, allowing the mother to monitor her baby while sleeping.
     - Provides weekly reports with recommendations based on the last 10 events of the week.
     - Features an AI assistant to simplify control of settings, such as customizing event colors, setting quiet hours, prioritizing events, and enabling or disabling vibration.
+    #AI #MachineLearning #MobileDevelopment #HealthTech

   - **Physical Part (Bracelet):**
     - Contains a vibration motor to notify the mother when an event occurs.
     - Uses an RGB light to indicate the type of event.
+    #Wearables #Hardware #MothersSafety

 <br><br>